saad-karim/aacargo/README.md

 Before running the server make sure that python virtual env is running.
 If not, run the following `pipenv shell`

 1. Start server by running `gunicorn -w 1 --threads 20 -b 0.0.0.0:5000 wsgi:app`
-2. Open a browser window and maximize the window
+2. Open Chrome browser and maximize the window
 3. Navigate to www.aacargo.com/AACargo/tracking
-4. Open developers tools to 'Console' tab, see image below:
+4. Open developers tools to `Console` tab, see image below:

 ![](docs/BrowserWindow.png)